AsBuiltReport/AsBuiltReport.Rubrik.CDM/README.md

 ### Module Installation

-### Installing the Rubrik CDM PowerShell SDK dev branch
+### Installing the Rubrik CDM PowerShell SDK devel branch

 The `devel` branch within the Rubrik CDM PowerShell SDK contains the cmdlets, functions, and code needed in order to successfully generate a Rubrik As Built Report.
 This is why it is vital that `devel` is the active Rubrik module on the system generating the report.
 To install the `devel` branch follow the steps below: